 - We use natural, biodegradable fibers in our fabrics, lowering the risk of micro-plastics (polyester) polluting waterways.
 Even our sweatshirts contain only 5% polyester.

 - We respect animals and avoid the unnecessary use of animal products.
 No leather patches on jeans, no horn buttons.
-Our trousers are made from sustainable wool.

 - No plastic bags are used in customer shipments.